BBoggia/Feed-Forward-NN/README.md

 # Feed-Forward-NN
 This is a basic feed forward neural network for binary classification.
+The user will input the number of points,  number of loops, hidden layer nodes, learning rate, and method of random point generation, i.e. moons or circles.
+It'll then attempt classify the generated points and minimize it's error until the loop count has been reached. was written for an assignment in the first A.I. course I took as an undergraduate student.
+Note: Better results with a higher loop (20000+) count, hidden layer node (30+) count, and using the moons data.